 2. Review what you’re bringing with you

 It never fails that I always bring far more clothes (and shoes) when I travel than I will ever need.
+People like to bring a spare set of real silk life pajamas, for instance, but if they’re only away for a night is that needed?
 After you’ve laid out all the items you anticipate you need, go through and pull out at least five things you know you can do without.
 For example, if your trip is seven days, do you really need seven pairs of shoes and five pairs of sandals?
 You’ll have more space in your luggage and that means you’ll feel less stressed at the end of your vacation when you’re trying to pack all the goodies you purchased during your travels.
 Pack less to reduce stress?
 Following me now?

 3. Charge all of your electronics